bcwood/alaskahikesearch-11ty/hikes/kesugi-ridge.md

 If you're coming up here in July or August, and you're looking for a good 3-4 day trail to backpack, this should be your number one choice.

-The reason I say this is Denali (Mt.
-McKinley).
+The reason I say this is Denali.
 The trail basically runs along the side of Kesugi Mountain which makes it a primo location to view North America's largest mountain.
 Now I want to warn you upfront.
 Due to the weather conditions Denali creates in itself, you only have a 30% chance of seeing the mountain unobscured by clouds.
 But if you have good weather, and you have 3-4 days to increase your odds, you will be richly rewarded on your journey.

 Even if Denali was not the main attraction, this would still be a great hike.
 The trail goes through some very interesting and varied terrain, especially beautiful and endless tundra.
 The guidebooks make this seem like a harder hike than it is.
 I don't know why.
 The trail is very obvious and there are numerous cairns showing the way.
 Yes, there are some heavy duty elevation gains to get to the ridge, but nothing a seasoned backpacker can't handle.